 My name is Rhonda West.
 I began my education right here at Double Springs Elementary School, and I am a proud 1984 graduate of Winston County High School.
-In the last 29 years, I have taught in almost every grade level from K-6.
+My teaching journey officially began in March of 1989.
+Over the years, I have been a classroom teacher in almost every grade level from K-6.
 I entered the library in August 2002, and it is the best job in the school.
-I am also an aide on bus SE-3 for the Winston County Transportation Department.
-I am married to Patrick West, and we have two daughters.
-Anna Kate teaches 7th Grade Social Science at Muscle Shoals Middle School.
-Abby is a student at the University of North Alabama.
-Our newest member of the family is Max, our labradoodle.
-In additon to church, work, family, and community activities, I like to read, walk, and go riding in our side-by-side.
-I just recently started piano lessons.
+I am also the driver of bus SE-3 for the Winston County Transportation Department.
+I am married to Patrick West (since 1988), and we have two daughters.
+Anna Kate teaches 8th Grade Social Science at Muscle Shoals Middle School.
+She lives in Florence with her husband, Jordan Campbell.
+Abby teaches 8th grade Social Science at Rogers High School.
+She lives in Lexington with her husband, Hunter Collier.
+We also have our labradoodle, Max, and our golden doodle, Higgins.
+In addition to church, work, family, and community activities, I like to read, walk, bike ride, camp, play piano and go riding in our side-by-side.
 I love my job, our school, and our town.
+GO JACKETS!! (and Roll Tide!)

 BS Elementary Education: University of North Alabama